The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs: Investigating Potential Fixes for Self-conditioning

 The results, shown in Figure \ref{fig:self-verification}, are mixed.
 For the Gemma3 family with CoT, this setup provides an initial boost in accuracy, successfully breaking the self-conditioning loop in early turns.
 However, the self-verification process significantly increases the number of tokens generated per turn, causing the model to exhaust its context window much sooner, which leads to a sharper performance collapse in later stages.
 In contrast, the Qwen3 thinking models show negligible improvement.
 Manually inspecting their reasoning traces, we find that these models, likely due to their fine-tuning, overthink and frequently fail at the verification step itself, sometimes making arithmetic errors even during their re-calculation process.

-These findings suggest that prompting self-correction may not be a viable solution.
+These findings suggest that prompting-based self-correction may not be enough.
 It is computationally expensive, incurring a context-length penalty, and is itself a complex, error-prone execution task that models may not be able to perform reliably.